Proven-Paradox/shaper-system/Handbook.md

 Range: Medium (Careful: Long)
 Targets: 1 Ally
 Cost: 5 MP
-Effect: The target regains HP equal to 3 ten-sided die roll.
+Effect: The target regains HP equal to 3 ten-sided die rolls.
 If you also use your minor action increase the healing to 4 ten-sided die rolls.
 You may also use this Ability from a Long range if done with Careful.
 Description: A basic healing ability done at a distance.
 This can represent shouting encouraging words, throwing or launching a syringe filled with a medical concoction, channeling life energy into a target to restore their vitality, and other restorative methods.